browserengineering/book/book/browsersandweb.md

-At the highest level, a browser has two major pieces of code: an implementation of the web platform APIs (sometimes called a _web rendering engine_), and a browsing UI and accompanying features, such as search engine integration, bookmarks, navigation, tabs, translation, autofill, password managers, data sync and so on.
+At the highest level, a browser has two major pieces of code: an implementation of the web platform APIs (sometimes called a _web rendering engine_), and a browsing UI and accompanying features, such as a search engine integration, bookmarks, navigation, tabs, translation, autofill, password managers, data sync and so on.

 Web rendering engines have a lot in common with any other very large software project---they have a _very high total cost of development_, and a _significant & increasing over time_ cost of maintenance (due to the ever-expanding feature set).
-However, they also have a unique character in that they are just as much community and ecosystem-driven as they are self-driven.
+However, they also have a unique character in that they are heavily influenced in thier priorities by the community and ecosystem.
 In other words, since the character of the web itself is highly decentralized, what use cases end up getting met by browsers is to a significant extent _not determined_ by the companies “owning” or “controlling” a particular browser.
 For example, there are many other people, such as web developers, who contribute many good ideas and proposals that end up implemented in browsers.

 Due to the very high cost of building and maintaining an implementation of the